-1st-\$15.00 2nd-\$13.00 3rd-\$11.00 4th-\$10.00 Champion & Reserve Champion plaques & ribbons to be awarded in halter classes Class Ribbons, High Point & Reserve Overall Awards
+1st-\$15.00 2nd-\$13.00 3rd-\$11.00 4th-\$10.00 Champion & Reserve Champion award & ribbons to be awarded in halter classes Class Ribbons, High Point & Reserve Overall Awards

 - 1. See General Rules for regulations pertaining to this department. - 2.
 Horses must be cared for and under control of owner or exhibitor at all times.
 Any unruly or out of control horses will be asked to leave the fair. - 3.
 Horses are not to be ridden on fairgrounds unless it is in a class.
 Failure to observe this rule will eliminate you from participating in the horse show. - 4.
-Registration papers are not necessary; however, type must be stated at the time of entry. - 5.
+Registration papers are not necessary; however, proof of ownership will be required for Sr. Showmanship (scholarship eligibility).
+Horse type must be stated at time of entry for halter classes. - 5.
 If fewer than three entries in a class, classes can be combined at the discretion of show management. - 6.
-Entries can be shown in only one halter class. - 7.
+Entries can be shown in only one halter class.
+Exhibitors cannot enter the same class twice in Sections 80, 81 & 82. - 7.
 No stallion may be shown by anyone under 18 years of age and must be returned to trailer or stall immediately after the class. - 8.
 Age of the horse will be determined by age on January 1 of the current year. - 9.
 All participants must be a member in good standing, refer to General Rules, of Rogers County 4-H, Rogers County FFA or a Rogers County resident. - 10.
 Oklahoma State 4-H Horse Show Rules govern the entire show. https://extension.okstate.edu/programs/horse/4h-events/ - 11.
-All 4-H/FFA members that would like to enter the Sr. Showmanship Scholarship Class must have a horse lease agreement/proof of ownership post marked or emailed by July 1st.
-Send to superintendent: Tanya Briley, P. O. Box 1135, Oologah, OK 74053 or email to tbrilley@npsok.org.
-Examples are registration papers, lease agreement or bill of sale.
+All 4-H/FFA members that would like to enter the Sr. Showmanship Scholarship Class must be the sole owner of the horse (equine animal) shown in his/her name and must have owned, cared for daily and fed animal no later than 120 days prior to the opening date of the fair.
+Horse must have been shown in the regular show.
+Proof of ownership must be postmarked or emailed by July 1st.
+Send to: Rogers County OSU Extension, 200 S. Lynn Riggs Blvd, Claremore, OK 74017 or email to kristielmiller28@gmail.com.
+Examples are registration papers or bill of sale.
 Proof of Academic Eligibility will be required at check in. - 12.
-A negative coggins certificate must be presented before unloading. - 13.
+A negative Coggins certificate must be presented before unloading. - 13.
 No re-ride on timed events, except a timer fault. - 14.
 Exhibitors are only eligible for one premium per class. - 15.
 Stalls will be available after 12:00 p.m. to 9:00 p.m. on Friday or Saturday morning.
 Please no early arrivals on Friday.
 Stalls will be assigned by show staff.
 You will need to provide your own shavings, none will be available for purchase.
 You will have to have at least 1 bag of shaving per horse stall.
 There will be no charge for the stall.
-BUT you will have to clean out the stalls you utilized before you leave. - 16.
-No exhibitors shall be adhered to a saddle by any means, no straps, Velcro, bands, etc. NO EXCEPTIONS. - Stall reservations must be made by 9:00 p.m. on Friday before the show.
-Reservations can only be made through contacting any of the following: Kristie Miller 918-508-1372 Tonya Brilay 918 729 4896
+BUT you will have to clean out the stalls you utilized before you leave. - No exhibitors shall be adhered to a saddle by any means, no straps, Velcro, bands, etc. NO EXCEPTIONS. - 17.
+Stall reservations must be made by 9:00 p.m. on Friday before the show.
+Reservations can only be made through contacting any of the following: Kristie Miller, 918-508-1372 or Marsha Munson, 918-939-9171